Blepharoplasty, or eyelid surgery, may help to:

 Blepharoplasty may be considered for individuals who experience:

-• Under-eye puffiness or bags related to fat deposits or skin laxity
+• Under-eye fat deposits or skin laxity

 • Excess upper eyelid skin that may cause heaviness or visual obstruction